qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 +---------------+-------------+--------------+-----------------------+-------+

 ..
 [4] only up to 2.18 LTR
 ..
-[5] 3.0 and above only available with ubuntugis (plain xenial lacks GDAL2)
+[5] 3.0 and above only available with ubuntugis-unstable (plain xenial lacks GDAL2)
 ..
 [6] only with Qt >= 5.9 including Qt 3DExtras (the latter is currently not included in Debian)

 Add the lines for one of the repositories to your ``/etc/apt/sources.list``::